 PM: Arrival & Canopy Tower Observation Deck

-Upon arrival at the airport, you will be met by our driver who will transfer you to the Canopy Tower, located at the top of Semaphore Hill in the rainforest of Soberanía National Park.
-We enjoy seven nights at this highly-acclaimed eco-lodge.
+Upon arrival at the airport, you will be met by our driver who will transfer you to the Canopy Tower, located at the top of Semaphore Hill in the rainforests of Soberanía National Park.
+We will enjoy seven nights at this highly-acclaimed eco-lodge.
 A member of our staff will greet you as you arrive at the Tower, and you will be provided with an orientation on the use of the facilities.
 At this time we will answer any questions you may have.
 As your luggage is being ferried to your room, you may visit the dining/bar area and enjoy a refreshing drink.
 We highly recommend that you begin your birding adventure on the Observation Deck.
 The view from the platform is incredible!
 Here, you get a unique eye-level perspective of the rainforest canopy.
-Many birds, including toucans, parrots, tanagers of various types, hawks, and dozens of others, as well as two species of sloths, three species of monkeys, large basking Green Iguanas and other animals are commonly seen.
+Many birds, including toucans, parrots, tanagers, and hawks, plus sloths, monkeys, large basking Green Iguanas and other animals are commonly seen.
 This will be your first opportunity to see huge kettles of hawks and other raptors swirling overhead!
 From this vantage point you can also see ships transiting the Panama Canal, the majestic Centennial Bridge and miles of rainforest!
-You may also want to visit the hummingbird feeders at the base of the Tower for Long-billed Hermit, White-necked Jacobin, Violet-bellied & Blue-chested hummingbirds and White-vented Plumeleteer.
+You may also want to visit the hummingbird feeders at the base of the Tower for Long-billed Hermit, White-necked Jacobin, Violet-bellied & Blue-chested Hummingbirds and White-vented Plumeleteer.
 Occasionally, a Snowy-bellied Hummingbird is spotted!
 Dinner at CANOPY TOWER.

 AM: Raptor Watch: Canopy Tower Observation Deck/Semaphore Hill/Ancon Hill

 Your guide will be waiting for you up on the Observation Deck to watch for the hawk migration, but also to help you sort out the birds that woke you up this morning!
 While looking for birds, you can enjoy hot coffee, tea and orange juice.
-Some of the bird species we hope to see from the observation deck are Green & Red-legged honeycreepers, Green Shrike-Vireo, Blue Cotinga, Scaled Pigeon, Mealy & Red-lored parrots, Keel-billed Toucan, Collared Araçari, flycatchers of various kinds and raptors, including King Vulture and Ornate Hawk-Eagle!
-At this time of year, hawk migration is at its peak as thousands of Broad-winged and Swainson’s hawks and Turkey Vultures, along with Osprey, Peregrine Falcons and perhaps a trailing Mississippi Kite or two fly long distances from their northern breeding grounds through the Isthmus to South America.
+Some of the bird species we hope to see from the observation deck are Green & Red-legged Honeycreepers, Green Shrike-Vireo, Blue Cotinga, Scaled Pigeon, Mealy & Red-lored Parrots, Keel-billed Toucan, Collared Araçari, and many different flycatchers and tanagers.
+Resident raptors to look out for include Short-tailed & Zone-tailed Hawks, Plumbeous & Gray-headed Kites, and even King Vulture and Black Hawk-Eagle!
+At this time of year, hawk migration is at its peak as thousands of Turkey Vultures and Broad-winged & Swainson’s Hawks, along with the odd Osprey, Peregrine Falcon and Mississippi Kite, fly long distances from their northern breeding grounds through the Isthmus to South America.
 It is impressive to say the least and the Observation Deck at the Canopy Tower is the best place to view this spectacle!
-The Canopy Tower “Semaphore Hill Hawkwatch” is an official count site for the Hawk Migration Association of North America (HMANA), and annually we count over 300,000 migrating raptors over the Canopy Tower itself, and over 3 million pass over the Isthmus of Panama.
+The Canopy Tower “Semaphore Hill Hawkwatch” is an official count site for the Hawk Migration Association of North America (HMANA), and annually we count over 300,000 migrating raptors over the Canopy Tower itself.
+Over 3 million migrating raptors in total pass over the Isthmus of Panama.
 We will take every opportunity we can during this tour to view this annual event.
 Canopy Tower’s official hawk counter will be on the deck every day from 8 am to 5 pm, counting the raptors passing over and in the vicinity.
 Along with your guide, they will explain how raptor migration takes place, and how to count literally tens of thousands of raptors passing by, along with the ecological importance of surveying migrating hawks.